CitadelStronghold/gem/docs/Setup.md

 > exit

 > umount -a
-- Errors here are fine
+- Errors are normal here

 ---